 - f.
-Select the actions you want to occur, then click Apply to save your settings. - g.
+Select the actions you want to occur, then click Apply to save your settings. - a.
 Click OK to return to the VCA menu. - 9.
 In the VCA menu, click Apply to activate the settings. - 10.
-Repeat steps 2 through 9 above to configure other cameras, if needed.
+Repeat steps 2 through 9 above to configure other cameras.